Secret Service boosts security outside White House

 There were no indications the two events were connected.
 Yet the pair of incidents in short succession only intensified the scrutiny of the Secret Service, which is still struggling to rehabilitate its image following a series of allegations of misconduct by agents in recent years, including agents on Obama’s detail.

-On a quiet cul-de-sac about an hour's drive from Waco, Texas, where Gonzalez was last believed to have lived according to records, former neighbors said he moved out roughly two years ago.
+Gonzalez’s former Texas neighbors said he moved out roughly two years ago.
 Sgt.
-1st Class David Haslach, who lives two doors down from Gonzalez's former home, said Gonzalez had been in the U.S. military and told Haslach he had received a medical discharge.
+1st Class David Haslach, who lives two doors down from Gonzalez’s former home, said Gonzalez had been in the U.S. military and told Haslach he had received a medical discharge.

 He and another former neighbor, Elke Warner, both recalled him seeming paranoid in the months before he left town.